 The Student Services team also provides English reading support for those students who need extra help.
 Individual and small group support is given to those students who need more attention to build skills of literacy that include phonemic awareness, phonics, fluency, vocabulary and comprehension.
 We have two full time reading specialists on our staff.

-One of the focuses of the Pre-K through fifth grade and middle school counselors is to foster positive relationships and promote mutual respect, trust, support and honest communication.
-The counselors work with each division on strategy for laying a foundation of respect — in Pre-K through the Grace and Courtesy lessons, in the lower school through student participation in the development of classroom expectations and in the middle school through focus on the community code and its four elements of respect, responsibility, honesty and citizenship.
+One of the focuses of all our school counselors is to foster positive relationships and promote mutual respect, trust, support and honest communication.
+The counselors work with each division on strategy for laying a foundation of respect — in Preschool through the Grace and Courtesy lessons, in the K-5th through student participation in the development of classroom expectations and in the Middle School through focus on the community code and its four elements of respect, responsibility, honesty and citizenship.

 Parent meetings play a large part of the the counselors’ roles.
-The two counselors are available to offer support to parents, and if needed, to recommend outside resources.
+The three counselors are available to offer support to parents, and if needed, to recommend outside resources.

-The Pre-K through fifth grade counselor’s role involves many aspects.
+The K through fourth grade counselor’s role involves many aspects.
 We have adopted the Toolbox Project, a social and emotional learning curriculum that allows for the direct teaching of self and social awareness, self management and responsible decision making skills.
 For more information about social and emotional learning, please see the Toolbox Program description.

-Building on the foundation taught in Pre-K and lower school, the middle school counseling program consists of several components.
-Weekly 50-minute advisory groups for seventh and eighth graders give students a platform to discuss a variety of issues concerning students’ social and emotional learning and development.
-Topics of discussion may include including bullying, peer conflict, body image, stress and anxiety and relationships with parents.
+Building on the foundation taught in preschool and lower school, fifth through eighth grade counseling program consists of several components.
+Daily advisory groups for sixth through eighth graders give students a platform to discuss a variety of issues concerning students’ social and emotional learning and development.
+Topics of discussion may include including bullying, peer conflict, body image, internet safety, stress and anxiety and relationships with parents.
 Outside speakers are brought in for presentations on various topics throughout the academic year, including puberty education and drug and alcohol abuse.
-Our middle school counselor also uses advisory sessions to help students further process issues that come up during the presentations and, as in lower school, works with students, teachers and parents on supporting an individual student’s needs.
+Our middle school counselor also uses advisory sessions to help students further process issues that come up during the presentations and, as in lower school, works with students, teachers, and parents on supporting an individual student’s needs.